Wolverhampton CEP believes that children and young people should be active in shaping the City’s cultural offer.

 City of Wolverhampton College has led the way in post 16 creative education both in the city, West Midlands region and nationally.
 Offering Full Time and Part Time courses through University of Arts London in a range of industries including Art and Design, Photography, Music Technology, Creative Media and Film, Journalism, Games Design, Live Events and Performing Arts.
 It was awarded the National Skills Academy for Creative and Culture Training Provider of the year award in 2019 for the quality of its creative provision and has for the last 9 years won best course in the country for its Journalism course, including delivering journalism apprentices for the BBC for the whole of the nation.

-We produce projects and events with artists of all different artforms for people of all different ages, including: Babies’ Adventures in Music for 0-18 months, Cloud Cuckoo Land Theatre (music & theatre for 2-12 years), Youth Lab Wolves project which involves young people in shaping the future of Wolverhampton through creative workshops.
+Curiosity Productions produce accessible and inclusive creative events and opportunities that nurture, develop and raise the profile of creatives, artists, and local communities.
+We work with artists of all different artforms for people of all different ages, including: Babies’ Adventures in Music for 0-18 months, Cloud Cuckoo Land Theatre (music & theatre for 2-12 years), Curiosity Club family activities and various youth projects.

 Flexus Dance Collective focus on providing innovative creative opportunities and high-quality cultural experiences to Youth Dancers, young people, developing and emerging practitioners.
 Founded in 2003 by Katy Sterran, the Flexus reputation and profile has been built on standards of provision for creativity, dance training, performance, engagement and shared experience, housing three companies at Professional and Youth level: Sterran Dance Theatre, Sterran Touring Company and Flexus Youth Dance.
 With the Organisation’s ongoing commitment and investment throughout Education, professional training and early careers, we pride ourselves on the ability to inspire, empower and nurture creative potential and talent, providing access to skills and experiences fundamental for our creative landscapes and industries.
 In Partnership with Arena Theatre Wolverhampton.

-The Bilston based charity is one of the longest serving Theatre in Education companies still in existence in the country, and provides a range of services to schools, communities and organisation in and around Wolverhampton.
+The Bilston based charity is one of the longest servicing Theatre in Education companies still in existence in the country, and provides a range of services to schools, communities and orgainsations in and around Wolverhampton.

 Newhampton Arts Centre is creative venue in the heart of Wolverhampton that nurtures new talent and new ideas.
 With a wide range of facilities, it offers opportunities to enjoy and engage in the arts.
 As a creative hub, it supports thirty resident organisations.